MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Set-ClusterAffinityRule.md

 ## DESCRIPTION

-This cmdlet is used to Enabled or Disable an affinity rule.
-This can also be used to change the RuleType.
+The `Set-ClusterAffinityRule` command can enable or disable an existing affinity rule.
+It can also change the **RuleType**.

 ## EXAMPLES

-### Example 1
+### Example 1 - Enable an affinity rule

 ```powershell
 Set-ClusterAffinityRule -Name AffinityRule1 -Enabled -Cluster Cluster1